Accessibility statement for the website moneylaundering.fi

 The website includes PDF documents that have been published since 23 September 2018 but do not meet the accessibility requirements.

-• The documents may include visual elements and diagrams that are missing text alternatives.
+- The documents may include visual elements and diagrams that do not have text alternatives.
 (WCAG 1.1.1)

 Links